Stanmer Church: History

 The Brighton Corporation bought the Stanmer Estate in 1947 as part of its policy of land acquisition, and in 1952 the boundary of the Borough of Brighton was extended to incorporate the parish.

 The Diocese of Chichester declared the church redundant from 29 December 2008, meaning it was no longer open for regular public worship.
 Stanmer Preservation Society maintains the building and opens it every Sunday.
 It also opens for specials events such as guest speakers and concerts.
-In the early 1990s, an episode of Mr. Bean was filmed here.
+In the early 1990s, the first episode of Mr. Bean was filmed here.

 Architecture

 Stanmer Church is in the Early English style.
 It has a simple cruciform layout, with a chancel, nave, north and south transepts and a tower at the west end topped with a thin shingled spire.
 An entrance porch is incorporated within the ground floor of the tower.
 A peal of bells cast in 1791 are housed within the tower.
 Knapped flintwork was used to build the exterior, although the structural quoins are of stone.
 The church has a slate roof.

 Inside, stone walls and carved wooden fittings predominate.
 Jude Jones, the designated carpenter and estate foreman of the Earls of Chichester and also an active member of the church in the 19th century, designed and constructed all the wooden fixtures.
 The chancel roof is panelled and has moulded rib vaults and intricately decorated ceiling bosses.
 The nave roof of four bays also has trefoil-headed panelling.